-Region Middle East Country Saudi Arabia Rank 57/180 2017 CPI Score 49 Saudi Arabia's efforts to eliminate corruption from the public sector are primarily based or the Combating Bribery Law (the "CBL") under Royal Decree No. M/36 dated 29/12/1412 A.H. (corresponding to June 30, 1992).
-The CBL penalizes the offering of any promise or gift to a public official (as defined below) to perform or cease to perform or neglect any of the public official's duties or to use the public official's powers to obtain from any public authority an order, decision, commitment, authorization, supply contract, job, employment service or any other kind of privilege, or to use the public official's powers to follow up or a transaction in any governmental department.
+Region Middle East Country Saudi Arabia 2010 CDI Rank 58/180 2018 CPI Score 49 Saudi Arabia's efforts to eliminate corruption from the public sector are primarily based on the Combating Bribery Law ("CBL") under Royal Decree No. M/36 dated 29/12/1412 A.H. (corresponding to June 30, 1992).
+The CBL penalizes the offering of any promise or gift to a public official (as defined below) to perform, cease to perform, or neglect any of the public official's duties or to use the public official's powers to obtain from any public authority an order, decision, commitment, authorization, supply contract, job, employment, service, or any other kind of privilege, or to use the public official's powers to influence a transaction in any governmental department.
 The CBL applies to individuals (including public officials) and organizations in Saudi Arabia.
 Foreign companies doing business in Saudi Arabia, with or without a formal legal presence in the country, are also subject to the CBL with respect to their in-country actions.
-Penalties/Rewards: The penalties set out in the CBL for individual violators (including public officials and principals of companies) vary depending on the offense and may include:up to 10 years' imprisonment; • fines of up to 1 million Saudi Riyals; confiscation of any benefit derived from the offense; or Bribery of Domestic Officials Bribery of Foreign Officials any or all of the foregoing penalties.
-In the case of companies or establishments whose manager or employee is convicted of crime under the CBL and where it is proven that the crime was committed in the company interest, penalties under the CBL may include: The Law on Bribery fines of up to 10 times the amount of the bribe; and/or Bribery prohibition of purchase contracts, execution of projects or any other work with Saud ministries, government interests or public instrumentalities with juristic personality.
+Penalties : The penalties set out in the CBL for individual violators (including public officials and principals of companies) vary depending on the offense and may include: Up to 10 years' imprisonment; • Fines of up to 1 million Saudi Riyals (~USD 266,667); Bribery of Domestic Officials Confiscation of any benefit derived from the offense; or Any or all of the foregoing penalties.
+Corporate liability : In the case of companies or establishments whose manager or employee is convicted of a crime under the CBL and where it is proven that the crime was committed in the company's interest, penalties under the CBL may include: The Law on Fines of up to 10 times the amount of the bribe; and/or Bribery Prohibition of purchase contracts, execution of projects, or any other work with Saudi ministries, government interests, or public instrumentalities with juristic personality.
 The foregoing penalties may be imposed on companies or individual establishments on a strict liability basis.
-The person making the bribe and the mediator may be exempt from penalties under the CBL if they voluntarily inform the authorities before the crime is discovered by the authorities.
-No specific requirement obligates a commercial organization to self-report any act of bribery that it discovers.
-However, a whistleblower reward scheme is available under the CBL by which any person who is not a briber, participant or mediator, and who provides information to the authorities leading to successful proof of a crime set out in the CBL, can receive a reward of no less than 5,000 Saudi Riyals and up to half of any money that is confiscated by the authorities.
+The person offering the bribe and any intermediary may be exempt from penalties under the CBL if they voluntarily inform the authorities before the crime is discovered by the authorities.
+Whistleblower rewards: No specific requirement obligates a commercial organization to self-report any act of bribery that it discovers.
+However, a whistleblower reward scheme is available under the CBL by which any person who is not a briber, participant, or intermediary, and who provides information to the authorities leading to successful proof of a crime set out in the CBL, can receive a reward of no less than 5,000 Saudi riyals (~USD 1,333) and up to half of any monetary amount that is confiscated by the authorities.
 The authorities have discretion to offer higher rewards in certain cases.
-The CBL prohibits anyone from exercising influence over public officials by means of (unauthorized) requests, recommendations or mediations in order to cause public officials to perform or cease to perform their duties.
-Saudi Arabia does not have a separate statute dealing with bribery of foreign public official by Saudi persons and the Saudi government has not indicated whether the CBL may be construed to apply to the bribery of foreign public officials by Saudi persons.
+The CBL prohibits anyone from exercising influence over public officials by means of (unauthorized) requests, recommendations, or intermediary actions in order to cause public officials to perform or cease to perform their duties.
+Bribery of Foreign Officials Saudi Arabia does not have a separate statute dealing with bribery of foreign public officials by Saudi persons.
+The Saudi government has not indicated whether the CBL may be construed to apply to the bribery of foreign public officials by Saudi persons.
 Commercial Bribery The CBL does not specifically prohibit commercial bribery.
-However, the law broadl defines "public officials" to include several non-state actors, as noted below.
+However, the law broadly defines "public officials" to include several non-state actors.